Report a problem

 - where in the road or pavement, like by a kerb or in the middle of a carriageway

 - your contact details in case we need to ask you for more information

 What happens with a pothole depends on the site assessment of risk.

 The options are:

-If you have reported the problem through our Customer Centre on 01273 29 29 29, you can always call for an update.
-Please leave enough time for our staff to have investigated and reported back their findings.
+If you have reported the problem through our customer centre by phoning 01273 29 29 29, you can phone back for an update.
+Leave enough time for our staff to investigate and report back their findings.

 If you have reported the problem through our website, you will receive a reply within 10 days.

 We do not report back through independent portals such as Fix My Street but we do investigate everything we receive through these channels.